philcali/simple-engine/README.md

 val gen = Person key 1

 // save will insert or update
-val key = DS save philip
+val key = Person save philip

 // get will retrieve a single entity
-DS get (Person, key)
+Person get key

 // delete will remove the record
-DS delete key
+Person delete key

-// find will initiate the query val people = DS find Person

 // queries can compose
-val calis = people where (_.lastname is "Cali") val calisByAge = calis sort (_.age desc)
+val calis = Person where (_.lastname is "Cali") val calisByAge = calis sort (_.age desc)

 // pull with fetch